REMIX: Efficient Range Query for LSM-trees: Introduction

-To this end, we design REMIX, short for \textbf{R}ange-query-\textbf{E}fficient \textbf{M}ulti-table \textbf{I}nde\textbf{x}.
-Unlike existing solutions to improve range-queries that struggle between physically rewriting data and performing expensive sort-merging on the fly, REMIX employs a space-efficient data structure to record a global sorted view of KV data spanning multiple table files.
-With REMIX, a KV-store can take advantage of a write-efficient compaction strategy without sacrificing search performance.
+To this end, we design REMIX, short for \textbf{R}ange-query-\textbf{E}fficient \textbf{M}ulti-table \textbf{I}nde\textbf{X}.
+Unlike existing solutions to improve range queries that struggle between physically rewriting data and performing expensive sort-merging on the fly, a REMIX employs a space-efficient data structure to record a globally sorted view of KV data spanning multiple table files.
+With REMIXes, an LSM-tree based KV-store can take advantage of a write-efficient compaction strategy without sacrificing search performance.

 We build RemixDB, a REMIX-indexed LSM-tree based KV-store.
-Integrated with the write-efficient tiered compaction strategy and a partitioned LSM-tree layout, RemixDB achieves low write amplification and fast searches at the same time.
-Experimental results show that REMIX can effectively improve range query performance when searching on two or more overlapping tables.
+Integrated with the write-efficient tiered compaction strategy and a partitioned LSM-tree layout, RemixDB achieves low WA and fast searches at the same time.
+Experimental results show that REMIXes can effectively improve range query performance when searching on multiple overlapping tables.
 Performance evaluation demonstrates that RemixDB outperforms the state-of-the-art LSM-tree based KV-stores on both read and write operations simultaneously.